F. C. S. Schiller

 Schiller's philosophy was very similar to and often aligned with the pragmatism of William James, although Schiller referred to it as "humanism".
 He argued vigorously against both logical positivism and associated philosophers (for example, Bertrand Russell) as well as absolute idealism (such as F. H. Bradley).

-Schiller was an early supporter of evolution and a founding member of the English Eugenics Society.

 Life

 Born in 1864, one of three brothers and the son of Ferdinand Schiller (a Calcutta merchant), Schiller's family home was in Switzerland.
 Schiller grew up in Rugby.
-He was educated at Rugby School and Balliol College, and graduated in the first class of Literae Humaniores, winning later the Taylorian scholarship for German in 1887.
+He was educated at Rugby School, and then went on to study at Balliol College.
+He would graduate in the first class of Literae Humaniores, going on to win the 1887 Taylorian scholarship for German.
 Schiller's first book, Riddles of the Sphinx (1891), was an immediate success despite his use of a pseudonym because of his fears concerning how the book would be received.
 Between the years 1893 and 1897 he was an instructor in philosophy at Cornell University.
 In 1897 he returned to Oxford and became fellow and tutor of Corpus Christi for more than thirty years.
 Schiller was president of the Aristotelian Society in 1921, and was for many years treasurer of the Mind Association.
 In 1926 he was elected a fellow of the British Academy.
 In 1929 he was appointed visiting professor in the University of Southern California, and spent half of each year in the United States and half in England.
 Schiller died in Los Angeles either 6, 7 or 9 August 1937 after a long and lingering illness.

-Schiller was a founding member of the English Eugenics Society and published three books on the subject; Tantalus or the Future of Man (1924), Eugenics and Politics (1926), and Social Decay and Eugenic Reform (1932).
+Schiller also published three books on the subject of eugenics; Tantalus or the Future of Man (1924), Eugenics and Politics (1926), and Social Decay and Eugenic Reform (1932).